nidhi040601/nextera-ehr-backend/README.md

 # Nextera EHR – Physician Appointment Scheduler

-A scalable, production-grade backend microservice for physician appointment scheduling, built with NestJS and PostgreSQL.
+A scalable, production-grade modular backend for physician appointment scheduling, built with NestJS and PostgreSQL.

 ---